yang-sec/CAN-SessionKey/README.md

 The above results correspond to Table 1 in the paper.

-Moreover, the Benchmark/ExtrapolationAnalyses folder contains two python programs for extrapolating the total communication and computation costs of the protocols, which correspond to Figure 7,8 in the paper.
+Moreover, the Benchmark/ExtrapolationAnalyses folder contains two python programs for extrapolating the total communication and computation costs of the protocols.
+Python packages <em>numpy</em> and <em>matplotlib</em> are needed.
+The results correspond to Figure 7 and 8 in the paper.

 ## Part 2: Prototype Implementation and Evaluation